NethermindEth/warp/README.md

 # Usage

 You can transpile your Solidity/Vyper contracts with `warp transpile CONTRACT`.
 To deploy the transpiled Cairo contract to Starknet use: `warp deploy CONTRACT.cairo`.
 To invoke a public/external method use: `warp invoke --contract CONTRACT.cairo --address ADDRESS --function FUNCTION_NAME --inputs "INPUTS"`.
 The `--inputs` flag requires its argument to be a string and have each value separated by a space.
+You can check the status of your transaction with `warp status TX_ID`.